-Take azithromycin according to your health care provider’s instructions.
-Your health care provider will tell you how much azithromycin to take and when to take it.
+Use azithromycin according to your health care provider’s instructions.
+Your health care provider will tell you how much azithromycin to use and when to use it.
 Before you start azithromycin and each time you get a refill, read any printed information that comes with your medicine.

 How should azithromycin be stored?

 - Store vials of azithromycin for injection below 86°F (30°C).
 Once the injection powder in the vial has been reconstituted with sterile water and diluted, it is stable for 24 hours at or below 86°F (30°C), or for 7 days if refrigerated at 41°F (5°C).

 - Store azithromycin dry powder for oral suspension below 86°F (30°C).
 After mixing, store the suspension between 41°F to 86°F (5°C to 30°C).
 Keep the oral suspension in a tightly closed container.